 The attack cost the government $2.6m, and three employees were suspended.
 The police confirmed that the attack also targeted Puerto Rico’s Tourism Company, which sent $1.5m.

-The most effective way to prevent a business email compromise (BEC) attack is to implement an integrated cloud email security (ICES) solution, such as Egress Defend, which uses AI, natural language understanding (NLU) and natural language processing (NLP) as part of its detection capabilities.
-NLU and NLP analyze the language used in phishing emails to detect all types of attack, particularly those that don’t contain a known malicious payload and therefore evade detection by traditional perimeter security such as secure email gateways (SEGs).
+The most effective way to prevent a business email compromise attack is to implement an integrated cloud email security (ICES) solution, such as Egress Defend, which uses AI, natural language understanding (NLU) and natural language processing (NLP) as part of its detection capabilities.
+Both NLU and NLP analyze the language used in phishing emails to detect the type of attack, particularly those that don’t contain a known malicious payload and therefore evade detection by traditional perimeter security such as secure email gateways (SEGs).

 In addition to implementing an ICES solution, there are other ways organizations, and their employees can decrease their chances of falling victim to a BEC attack: